skYeYe85/project_one/README.md

 maven - http://download.eclipse.org/technology/m2e/releases
 spring - http://dist.springsource.com/release/TOOLS/update/e4.5/ (first time error, second time no error)

+Now1: testing selenium (not working properly) - waitmethods
-Now5: Assure not to make double data in db (readbyname?)
+Now2: Assure not to make double data in db (readbyname?)

 -ToDoList
--Implement Test for Pageobject (separate Database for testing with spring) -Date for last time upload - implemented - should match the newest update-date of a planet -Util-class for directories, files etc for conversion -XML-XSD/DOM/SAX wh implementation (some kind of... eg representing a Planet in an xml-file) -XML-XSD validation
+-Implement Test for Pageobject (separate Database for testing with spring) -Date for last time upload - implemented - should match the newest update-date of a planet -Sorting by every variable
+-Util-class for directories, files etc for conversion -XML-XSD/DOM/SAX wh implementation (some kind of... eg representing a Planet in an xml-file) -XML-XSD validation